 Decarbonisation of the German residential building stock - Qualitative and quantitative system modelling of the societal motivation processes to increase the energetic renovation dynamics and the effectiveness of policy instruments

 While an energetic renovation (ER) rate of at least 2 % per year of the existing building stock is necessary to achieve the German climate protection targets, the current rate is around 1 % and stagnates despite existing political support instruments (1).
-Although the question of how to increase the ER has been addressed in numerous studies, there is a lack of deeper understanding of the motivation process for energetic renovation.
+Although the question of how to increase the ER has been addressed in numerous studies, there is a lack of deeper systemic understanding of the motivation process for energetic renovation.
 In the previous project SYSDYM, a System Dynamics (SD) simulation model was created that depicts the societal motivational process on the energetic renovation rate of German residential buildings in a highly aggregated way (1).
 The non-linear dynamics and integration of policy instruments resulted in tipping points, which significantly increased the motivation by enhanced social acceptance and thus willingness for energetic renovation.
-This SD model is to be expanded and quantified by involving stakeholders and conducting detailed surveys of actors (esp. homeowners).
+This SD model is to be expanded and quantified by involving stakeholders and conducting surveys of different types of homeowners.

 What effect do the existing policy instruments have on the motivation process of energetic renovation and why do they not lead to a significantly higher renovation rate?